rotanen/lemma-info/syntax-explanation.md

 ]
 ```

 The `=!` operator is never necessary for pure values - the ordinary `=` operator can be used to define terms with pure values.
 Using `=` with a right-hand side that contains side effects defines a term *that is an effect computation*.
+Effect computations are pure values.
+Scoping blocks with `=!` statements in them are used to construct effect computations out of other effect computations.

 Note that Lemma's syntax for algebraic effects is not entirely "direct style", but uses the `=!` operator for explicit sequencing.
 It is closer to Haskell's do-notation without `return`.
 This syntax preserves referential transparency but is slightly more verbose than direct style.